rickstaa/.ros_conda_wrapper/README.md

 ### Automatic installation

-1. Clone the repository to your user home directory.
+1. Clone the repository to your user home directory and cd into the `.ros_conda_wrapper` folder.

     ```bash
     git clone https://github.com/rickstaa/.ros_conda_wrapper.git
+    cd .ros_conda_wrapper
     ```

 2. Run the `install.sh` script to install the ROS conda wrapper.